Reliability engineering: History

 decade and what had been done in three years was being done in 18 months.
 This meant that reliability tools and tasks had to be more closely tied to the development process itself.
-In many ways, reliability became part of everyday life and consumer expectations.
+In many ways, reliability has become part of everyday life and consumer expectations.

 Overview

+Reliability is the probability of a product performing its intended function under specified operating conditions in a manner that meets or exceeds customer expectations.

 Objective

 The objectives of reliability engineering, in decreasing order of priority, are: